-A physical therapy student shall be recommended for withdrawal whenever they fail to achieve a semester GPA of at least 3.0 following placement on probation.
+A physical therapy student shall be recommended for withdrawal whenever he/she fails to achieve a semester GPA of at least 3.0 following his/her placement on probation.

-A physical therapy student shall be recommended for withdrawal whenever they fail to earn a final grade of at least 80% in any course carrying a PTHP prefix.
+A physical therapy student shall be recommended for withdrawal whenever he/she fails to earn a final grade of at least 80% in any course carrying a PTHP prefix.

-A physical therapy student shall be recommended for withdrawal from the DPT program whenever they fail to earn a final grade of at least "C" in any course not carrying a PTHP prefix.
+A physical therapy student shall be recommended for withdrawal from the DPT program whenever he/she fails to earn a final grade of at least "C" in any course not carrying a PTHP prefix.

-A physical therapy student shall be recommended for withdrawal from the DPT program whenever they fail to achieve mastery (earn a grade of at least 80%) on any written or practical examination in a course with a PTHP prefix following the Mastery Support Process as described in Appendix G. Please note that scores on graded activities will not be rounded up to the nearest whole number, therefore a student receiving a 79.9% or lower on a graded activity will not be considered to be at mastery for that activity.
+A physical therapy student shall be recommended for withdrawal from the DPT program whenever he/she fails to achieve mastery (earn a grade of at least 80%) on any written or practical examination in a course with a PTHP prefix following the Mastery Support Process as described in Appendix G. Please note that scores on graded activities will not be rounded up to the nearest whole number, therefore a student receiving a 79.9% or lower on a graded activity will not be considered to be at mastery for that activity.

-A physical therapy student shall be recommended for withdrawal whenever they fail to earn a final grade of "satisfactory" following a mastery support program in a clinical education course.
+A physical therapy student shall be recommended for withdrawal whenever he/she fails to earn a final grade of "satisfactory" following a mastery support program in a clinical education course.

-Non-Academic Withdrawal - Any student may be denied permission to continue enrollment in the College of Allied Health Sciences if, in the opinion of the faculty and the Dean, the student's knowledge, character, professionalism or mental or physical fitness cast grave doubts upon their potential capabilities as a physical therapist.
+Non-Academic Withdrawal - Any student may be denied permission to continue enrollment in the College of Allied Health Sciences if, in the opinion of the faculty and the Dean, the student's knowledge, character, professionalism or mental or physical fitness cast grave doubts upon his/her potential capabilities as a physical therapist.
 Behaviors or conduct which could result in non-academic withdrawal of a physical therapy student will normally be referred to the Program Director.